What Are Whales Doing With Novavax - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on Novavax NVAX.
+A whale with a lot of money to spend has taken a noticeably bullish stance on Novavax.

+Looking at options history for Novavax NVAX we detected 12 strange trades.

 What's The Price Target?